 The list is never-ending, but we’d have to call it a day somewhere.

-As a Content Marketer, you frequently need freelancers all the time, specially when you plan to scale up.
+As a Content Marketer, you frequently need freelancers all the time, especially when you plan to scale up.
 Here’s are some of the freelance resources platforms to help you put together a strong Content marketing team.

-If you are confused between In-house content Marketing team Vs. Content marketing agency, read our guide.
+If you are confused between In-house content Marketing team Vs. Content marketing agency read our guide.
 If you plan to go with freelancers, we have got you some help here too.

 The platform ensures the safety and quality of both the payment and the deliverables using feedback from both sides.

 The platform charges buyers a 10% fee if the project is sold, while the service charges for gold and silver members are 2.5% and 0%, respectively.